Entanglement study in the island of inversion region using \textit{ab initio} approach: Abstract

 \section{Abstract}

 Quantum entanglement provides a unique perspective for probing nuclear structure.
 In this work, we employ quantum entanglement measures, including proton-neutron entanglement entropy, mutual information, and quantum relative entropy, to investigate the evolution of entanglement patterns as we approach neutron-rich nuclei.
 The study is carried out in the vicinity of the $N=20$ island of inversion region consisting of even-$A$ Ne, Mg, and Si isotopes, and also for isotones corresponding to $N=20$.
 The state-of-the-art \textit{ab initio} valence space in-medium similarity renormalization group method has been used for this purpose.
 We have highlighted the role of proton-neutron entanglement entropy in the formation of the island of inversion region.
-While mutual information provides insight into the strong correlations between proton-proton and neutron-neutron single-particle orbitals.
-The correlations are weak between proton and neutron for ground states, but become comparable to like-particle correlations for excited states.
+Mutual information provides insight into the strength of correlations between proton-proton, neutron-neutron, and proton-neutron single-particle states.
+While these correlations are relatively weak between protons and neutrons in the ground states, they become comparable to like-particle correlations in excited states.
 The quantum relative entropy is also studied between $0^+$ and $2^+$ states of the Ne, Mg, and Si isotopes, as well as $N=20$ isotones, using the Kullback-Leibler divergence and Jensen-Shannon divergence.
-We have performed these calculations using partitions based on proton-neutron, single-particle states, and Slater determinants.
+We have performed these calculations by expressing the nuclear wavefunctions in a Slater-determinant basis and analyzing them through complementary partitions, including proton-neutron and mode-resolved factorizations.